snowskeleton/mintapi/README.md

 and use a headless (invisible) browser to log in and grab the account data.
 If this triggers an MFA prompt, you'll be prompted for the one-time code on the command line.
-MFA prompts default to SMS unless you specify `--mfa-method=email`.
+MFA prompts default to SMS,
+and you can override this by passing in different MFA credentials (see MFA section).
+To avoid future MFA prompts,
-`mintapi` persists the browser session in $HOME/.mintapi/session to avoid an MFA in the future, unless you specify `--session-path=None`.
+`mintapi` persists the browser session in `$HOME/.mintapi/session` unless you specify `--session-path=None`.

 To simplify CLI invocation,